chrisvdm/rwsdk-notes-app-tutorial/README.md

   ```
 ### 6. Add a tiny client island

-If you need interactivity, mark a component with "use client", import it, and drop it into your server JSX.
+If we need interactivity, we mark a component with "use client", import it, and drop it into our server JSX.

 Create a "client-side" component:
 ```ts